 If there’s one thing that we learned from this pandemic, it is that good health is our most important asset.
-It’s encouraging to see that most Canadians are staying home, observing physical distancing, maintaining proper hygiene and washing hands properly (and frequently).
+It’s encouraging to see that Canadians stay home as much as possible, observe physical distancing, maintain proper hygiene and wash hands properly (and frequently).
 Aside from these great habits, here are other simple things we can do now to stay healthy:

 Get enough sleep

 Getting quality sleep is critical for a healthy immune response.
 It is the period when our bodies produce and distribute key immune cells.
-Not having enough sleep will not only make you more likely to get sick, it can also lead to poor energy, irritability and unhealthy weight gain.
+Lack of it will not only make you more likely to get sick, it can also lead to poor energy, irritability and unhealthy weight gain.
 According to Dr. Charles Samuels of the Centre for Sleep and Human Performance in Calgary: “As we shorten the sleep we need, it increases the appetite for calorie-dense foods.
 It contributes to the onset of weight gain and poor weight control.”